-At- Home Professions is an open enrollment school.
+At-Home Professions is an open enrollment school.
 This means that as long as the applicant meets the admissions requirements for minimum education and age, they will be accepted into the school.
 Per the admissions policy, applicants who do not meet the high school diploma or equivalent (or other stated) requirement are allowed to use test evidence to show they can benefit from the program.
 A Wonderlic verbal exam will serve as the basis for test evidence.
 AHP will send the exam at no cost to the student.
 If the student passes with an 80% or higher, he or she is deemed to meet the minimum education requirement.
 If the student fails with a score of 79% or lower, he or she will be terminated from the program for failure to meet minimum education requirements.
 A student dismissed under this policy will be refunded all tuition paid.

 The school accepts admissions on any regular business day.
 Students under 18 years of age must have signature of parent or guardian.
 Students under 16 years of age will not be accepted.
 The applicant will receive prompt notification of acceptance or rejection of admission.
-If an applicant is not accepted in the program, all tuition and fees will be refunded.
 The enrollment period begins when the Enrollment Agreement is accepted by the school.
 Upon admission, students will receive an email or letter to welcome them to the school and program.
 The letter also provides information for how to begin the program.